stateless-solutions/viem-transport/README.md

 ## Light Clients

-To use Stateless' light client mode, you can add an additional `proverUrl` parameter to the `createStatelessTransport` function.
+To use Stateless' light client mode, you can add an additional `proverUrl` parameter.
 This will enable the light client mode, which will verify the stateless proofs on the prover node.

 Read more about the light client mode in the [Stateless docs](https://app.stateless.solutions/documentation/light-client).